argoproj/argo-cd/docs/developer-guide/contributing.md

 ## Local vs Virtualized toolchain

-ArgoCD provides a fully virtualized development and testing toolchain using Docker images.
+Argo CD provides a fully virtualized development and testing toolchain using Docker images.
 It is recommended to use those images, as they provide the same runtime environment as the final product and it is much easier to keep up-to-date with changes to the toolchain and dependencies.
 But as using Docker comes with a slight performance penalty, you might want to setup a local toolchain.

 Most relevant targets for the build & test cycles in the `Makefile` provide two variants, one of them suffixed with `-local`.
 For example, `make test` will run unit tests in the Docker container, `make test-local` will run it natively on your local system.